 After accepting an offer and securing earnest money, it’s time to schedule the home inspection and set a timeline for the closing.
 Hiring a professional inspector to check for termites, plumbing, and electrical issues is crucial to avoid future legal issues.
 Once the inspection is completed, the buyer and seller should discuss any necessary repairs.
 While some sellers agree to a buyer’s request for repairs, some opt to lower the price rather than make larger, more costly repairs.
 The decision usually depends on the inspector’s findings and the nature of the required repairs.

 If you don’t know the ins and outs of real estate sales documentation, a title company can help manage paperwork and ensure both parties comply with state laws.
 Find a reliable title company online or through a real estate agent.
 It is also recommended that you open an escrow account to securely manage the money between you and the buyer until all paperwork is completed.
 With the earnest money deposited, the remaining amount will be paid by the buyer or the loan company and safely kept in the escrow account until the sale is finalized.

 Do home inspections sound interesting to you?
 Check out our article on How to Become a Home Inspector in 8 Steps.

 8. Exchange Paperwork & Money & Close the Transaction

-The final part of selling your home by owner checklist is ensuring all the paperwork is done.
-Closing usually takes place at the attorney, title company, or the lender’s office.
+The final item on the for sale by owner checklist is ensuring that all the necessary paperwork is completed.
+Closing usually occurs at the attorney, title company, or the lender’s office.
 Your buyer will be required to sign several documents to complete the sale.